daExile/advent-of-code/2017/README.md

 **Kotlin**: Now for something completely different, here we can use all built-in good stuff - init lists with a constructor; rotate the list to new starting point then flip its first N elements to avoid dealing with wrapping around entirely, while tracking current offset to rotate the list back to what should be 0 as starting index, once knot-hashing is done); and so on. `denseHash()` could use more scope function magic, but it's a bit too tricky for now.
 ### Day 11 - Hex Ed
 This is a hex grid traversal puzzle, which calls for some coordinate system setup.
-I chose a relatively lazy approach for now, to represent it as a skewed square grid with an extra degree of freedom, moving along one of diagonals is allowed, too.
+I chose a relatively lazy approach for the first language (it was **Kotlin** today), to represent it as a skewed square grid with an extra degree of freedom, moving along one of diagonals is allowed, too.
 The choice of direction for x/y axis is arbitrary, for traversal itself it won't matter anyway.
 ```
             Y
          \  ¦  /